AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Pair/mint.md

 }
 ```

 In the [first line](https://github.com/Uniswap/v2-core/blob/ee547b17853e71ed4e0101ccfd52e70d5acded58/contracts/UniswapV2Pair.sol#L90) of **_mintFee** there is a cross-contract call to factory contract to get the address of the account collecting the fees.
-To do so we will use openbrush wrapper around a Factory trait (and demonstrate that the trait only is needed - no implementation).
+To do so we will use Openbrush wrapper around a Factory trait (and demonstrate that the trait only is needed - no implementation).
 create a the file *./logics/traits/factory.rs* and add `Factory` trait and a **fee_to** function getter.
 Add `#[openbrush::trait_definition]` on top of it: